fixm-ccb/FIXM-Core-4.2.0-testing/docs/fixm-for-other-use-cases/using-fixm-core-with-an-application.md

 lock down and describe their message structures and content, they should consider creating their own custom FIXM Application.

-As described in Section 2.2.2 above, FIXM Applications enhance FIXM Core by adding context specific message data structures and as well as stricter validation rules via message templates.
+As described in [FIXM Applications](general-guidance/applications), FIXM Applications enhance FIXM Core by adding context specific message data structures and as well as stricter validation rules via message templates.
 An Application should define its own namespace to distinguish it from FIXM Core as well as creating one or more root elements to be used as an entry point into the Application.
 If the Application includes message templates, it may have more than one root schema: one for using the Application alone with no further restrictions and one (or more) for use with the templates.
-The FF-ICE Application is a good example of this, with users referencing FficeMessage.xsd for unrestricted use of the Application, FficeTemplates.xsd for making use of all thirteen templates used to represent the FF-ICE messages, or one of the thirteen template-specific schemas files corresponding to each FF-ICE message.
+[The FF-ICE Application](fixm-in-support-of-ffice/ffice-application-for-fixm) is a good example of this, with users referencing FficeMessage.xsd for unrestricted use of the Application, `FficeTemplates.xsd` for making use of all thirteen templates used to represent the FF-ICE messages, or one of the thirteen template-specific schemas files corresponding to each FF-ICE message.